Audrys Nin Reyes: Personal life

 As of 2023, Nin Reyes is a student at the Universidad Autónoma de Santo Domingo where he studies physical education.
 He bought a house for his mother with his prize money from the 2017 World Cup series.
 He speaks English and Spanish.

-Awards
+Awards and honors

 The Dominica Olympic Committee named Nin Reyes the Athlete of the Year in 2018.

 Eponymous skills

 Nin Reyes has two pommel horse skills named after him in the Code of Points.